okx/okexchain-docs/building-modules/ibc-module/ibc-overview.md

 - Client activity verification

-     &nbsp;&nbsp;&nbsp;&nbsp; There is a validity period field in the metadata of the client, which ensures that both clients are active and valid at the time.
+     There is a validity period field in the metadata of the client, which ensures that both clients are active and valid at the time.
 When the transaction is not active, in order to guarantee the client won't expire, there often will be regular updating intervals set up in the backend and program, as shown in the chart below:

      ![security01](../../img/ibc-security-01.jpg)

-  &nbsp;&nbsp;&nbsp;&nbsp; For each business request received by IBC, it must ensure that its lower layer client is valid, and only when it is in the active state will it receive transactions for business logic processing.
+   For each business request received by IBC, it must ensure that its lower layer client is valid, and only when it is in the active state will it receive transactions for business logic processing.

 - Proof of hash

-    &nbsp;&nbsp;&nbsp;&nbsp;     After the relayer relays the data packet, the peer chain needs to verify the validity of the data packet, which is achieved through proof.
+         After the relayer relays the data packet, the peer chain needs to verify the validity of the data packet, which is achieved through proof.

-    &nbsp;&nbsp;&nbsp;&nbsp;     The proof of IBC uses the ICS23 library, which is also the hash proof implemented by the Merkle tree.
+         The proof of IBC uses the ICS23 library, which is also the hash proof implemented by the Merkle tree.
 The calculation method is to start from the leaf node and calculate the root hash layer by layer, so that even a change in a portion of leaf nodes will affect the hash calculations of the overall data, thus avoiding the malicious tampering of data.

 - Security verification of light nodes

-  &nbsp;&nbsp;&nbsp;&nbsp; The two chains connected through the IBC protocol will maintain the light node information of the peer chain on their respective chains, with the security of the light node being equivalent to the security of the IBC protocol.
+   The two chains connected through the IBC protocol will maintain the light node information of the peer chain on their respective chains, with the security of the light node being equivalent to the security of the IBC protocol.

-  &nbsp;&nbsp;&nbsp;&nbsp; When the relayer relays data packets, it also carries an UpdateClient message, which is used to update the light node consensus information.
+   When the relayer relays data packets, it also carries an UpdateClient message, which is used to update the light node consensus information.
 Conceptually speaking, the IBC protocol contains two key data structures, ClientState and ConsensusState, which separately store the metadata of the peer chain and consensus security information.

-  &nbsp;&nbsp;&nbsp;&nbsp; When the node receives the message, the consensus layer will perform a double verification
+   When the node receives the message, the consensus layer will perform a double verification
     - 2/3 consensus

-      &nbsp;&nbsp;&nbsp;&nbsp;IBC still mainly relies on the Tendermint consensus, which means that one of the core conditions is that the voting information of the header information in the light node must contain the signature information of 2/3 of the validators.
+      IBC still mainly relies on the Tendermint consensus, which means that one of the core conditions is that the voting information of the header information in the light node must contain the signature information of 2/3 of the validators.

     - Trusted nodes>= 1/3

-      &nbsp;&nbsp;&nbsp; In IBC, another core concept is TrustValidators, which are trusted nodes.
+       In IBC, another core concept is TrustValidators, which are trusted nodes.
 After obtaining 2/3 consensus, 1/3 of the validator nodes must be TrustValidators before the light nodes data can be updated.

       > Note: theoretically speaking, 1/3 is considered insecure, because when the original 1/3 nodes go offline, the peer chain does not update the header information of the host chain in time, so if the original 1/3 nodes re-send the header information, the peer chain can still pass the verification.